augustine0890/java-path/data-structures/note.md

+# Introduction to Big-O
+- Big-O notation gives an upper bound of the complexity in the worst case, helping to quantify performance as the input size becomes arbitrarily large.

 # Basic Data Structures
 ## Arrays
 - Random access means that we can access items based on their indexes in O(1) constant running time because the items are right next to each other in the memory.
 - Manipulate the last item (insertion or removal): O(1) running time
 - Manipulate arbitrary item (insertion or removal): O(n) running time
+- Dynamic array can grow and shrink in size.

 ## Linked Lists
 - Dynamic data structures: can acquire memory at run-time by inserting new nodes.